mozilla/data-docs/introduction.md

 # Firefox Data Documentation

-This document will teach you how to use Firefox data to answer questions about our users.
+This document will teach you how to use Firefox data to answer questions about how users interact with our products.
 The source for this documentation can be found in [this repo](https://github.com/mozilla/firefox-data-docs).

 ## Using this document